 To begin, a medical professional will look at your history of systemic diseases or the use of medication or therapies (such as antihistamine, antipsychotic, or neuroleptic) known to cause impairment of the trigeminal corneal nerve.
 They will also inquire about past corneal surgeries or traumas, the use of eye medications or drops, potential chemical burns, or the use of contact lenses.

 Next, your doctor will conduct a thorough eye exam, which may include a corneal sensitivity or corneal stain test.
-In some cases, a Shirmer test, which measures your ability to produce tears, may be helpful in diagnosing corneal sensitivity.
+In some cases, a Schirmer test, which measures your ability to produce tears, may be helpful in diagnosing corneal sensitivity.
 During your eye exam, your professional may also conduct a microbiological examination to exclude the possibility of bacterial, fungal, or viral infections.

 Treatments for Corneal Anesthesia